 For instance, imagine spending time in an environment where the curtains are closed, and it’s not clean.
 By being in that environment for a period, you will start to feel more depressed.

 Then imagine walking into a sunny, bright, cheery room and how your mood would be uplifted.

 Or perhaps you want to make a career change, but haven’t done anything to move that dream forward and had nothing in your home that reflects that desire.
-Imagine placing objects that represent your dream career around your home — chances are you will feel more motivated to take the steps necessary to make it happen if you’re reminded of your dream every day.
+Imagine placing objects that represent your dream career around your house — chances are you will feel more motivated to take the steps necessary to make it happen if you’re reminded of your dream every day.

 Once you understand the powerful influence your surroundings can have on your life, you can use this new awareness to arrange and decorate your home so that it supports you in creating the life you desire.

 If you haven’t done so already, create a home that reflects your best self and highest aspirations.

 As you design your home, you have the opportunity to create your life!

 The idea is to bring your personality and life story into your surroundings and make your rooms reflect who you are.
 Your home should tell “your story” — not a decorator’s story — of your personal history, your background, your likes, interests, and hobbies.

 None of us is picture-perfect.
 But all of us are unique.
 Your home is more than a physical structure of wood or stone; it is a spiritual temple where your true self, your inner beauty, and soul can feel at home.